 I finished my education at Brigham Young University and basically marooned myself here—there've always been lots of jobs in the tech sector.

 In another life, I worked in the business of natural language processing and authored software to translate between English, French, other Romance languages and Russian.
-I developed on Unix, Macintosh and other operating systems.
+I developed on Unix, Macintosh and other operating systems at Weidner Communications and Automated Language Processing Systems (ALPS).

-For a few years, I worked as a member of NetWare's core operating system development team in Novell.
-I always spoke at BrainShare, Novell's technical conference, and I authored countless technical articles in magazines talking about our technologies, how to do things in the NetWare kernel, etc.
+For a few years, I worked as a member of NetWare's core operating system development team in Novell, particularly in the area of supporting developers who wished to write applications to NetWare (standard C library, runtime aids, etc.) I always spoke at BrainShare, Novell's technical conference, and I authored countless technical articles in magazines talking about our technologies, how to do things in the NetWare kernel, etc.

-For some time, I worked for Quest Software, hosting Linux and Unix clients in Active Directory, and after that, on GWAVA's Retain e-mail archive project.
+For some time, I worked for Quest Software, hosting Linux and Unix clients in Active Directory, and after that, for a short time, on GWAVA's Retain e-mail archive project.

-More recently I've worked on the Avocent Management Platform for Avocent, Inc. and wrote a user account system including credit card management for Hewlett-Packard.
+I've worked on the Avocent Management Platform for Avocent, Inc. and wrote a user account system including credit card management for Hewlett-Packard (MarketSplash/Snapfish).

 At present, my most frequent distraction is cuisine.
-I do Italian, French, American Barbecue, Mexican, Thai and Indian.
+I do Italian, French, American Barbecue, Mexican, Thai and Indian, some other Asian.
 I even taught a class locally on Indian.
 I bake bread because, since returning from France, I can't seem to find much of it for sale.

-I like turning bowls out of wood, but I find myself not having time to do much more than keep the web pages of two wood-turning clubs up to date.
+I like turning bowls out of wood, but I find myself not having time to do that.